NessInMorse/NessInMorse.github.io/_posts/2023-07-30-learning-swedish.markdown

 Each of these layers should be tackled separately, one important point to make is that speaking levels up all the other skills to that level, since the user is able to make their own sentences on the fly and being able to communicate them to someone else, reacting on the situation.

 And my dumbass brain thought it would be enough to just use Duolingo every day to passively pick up the language - I was wrong, dead wrong in fact.
-And I am glad that you pointed that out Suzanna.
+And I am glad that you pointed that out Suzanna💖.

 Duolingo only tackles reading and writing for the most part, yeah, it has the listening and speaking exercises, but it doesn't ask you to create entirely new sentences based on ideas, an app would not be suffice for that.
 Besides that, the heart system is also quite annoying, being only able to make 5 mistakes a day, watching ads, and doing more exercises to gain back hearts is getting quite repetitive and boring after 90 days.